Hives/CV/README.md

 #### Collaboration

 Pair programming is a fundamental part of the Makers course, and is now integral to my idea of good teamwork.
-I believe good pairing is a great way to develop and share knowledge, increase engagement within a team, and write the best quality code.
-In my teamwork I have prioritised collaboration by setting up project wikis and encouraging team members to use them to share their learning, and by organising knowledge sharing workshops.
+Pairing is a great way to develop and share knowledge, increase engagement within a team, and write the best quality code.
+In the teams I've worked in at Makers we have prioritised collaboration by setting up project wikis and encouraging team members to use them to share their learning, and by organising knowledge sharing workshops.

 #### Communication

-I have excellent communication skills, and am able to communicate complex ideas verbally and by diagramming.
 Throughout the Makers course I have received positive feedback from my pair partners about my ability to explain and break down programming concepts, and my patience when doing so.
 In my work for Jellymould I wrote detailed feature specifications for our developer to work on, which he said were clear and precise.

 #### Methodical approach to problem solving